How Feds Decide On Remdesivir Shipments To States Remains Mysterious

 Still, Vermont's open data portal indicates that confirmed cases were in the single digits the week before HHS offered it enough remdesivir to treat 51 people.
 Even with suspected cases factored in, Vermont's tally of hospitalized COVID-cases didn't go above 20.

 Tim Stetson, who leads Vermont's medical logistics team, said he isn't so sure about the HHS spokesperson's tally of remdesivir hospitalizations in his state.
 "Fifty-one for a single period of time just seems like a really big number," he said.
-He explained that the state has turned down all HHS allocations of remdesivir since early July because it had plenty of the drug leftover from when it received donated cases allocated by HHS in May and June.
+He explained that the state has turned down all HHS allocations of remdesivir since early July because it had plenty of the drug left over from when it received donated cases allocated by HHS in May and June.

 Earlier in the pandemic, Gilead pledged to donate its initial supply of 1.5 million remdesivir doses.
 When the inventory ran out, the company announced a price of $520 per vial at the end of June.
 Since then, the federal government secured nearly all of Gilead's commercial remdesivir supply through September, and is continuing to determine allocation to states.